Last December I did a 3 part series on PUFA (polyunsaturated fats).

 - Quantifying PUFA, Expert Opinion, and My Conclusion

-My very brief summary of those posts were that ALL nutritional camps seem to agree that excess PUFA is bad for health.
+My very brief summary of those posts was that ALL nutritional camps seem to agree that excess PUFA is bad for health.
 Finding across the board consensus in nutrition is rare.
 Excess PUFA can cause a host of health problems, which are listed in the second post.
 The most interesting one to me is reduced metabolism.
 The third post is where I make the case that one doesn’t just need to lower PUFA going forward, but because our fat tissues are likely to store high levels of PUFA from modern living and they can reside there for years, we need to drastically lower our PUFA levels.
 At least initially.

 My personal strategy to remove excess PUFA out of my body were to:

 - Minimize or eliminate vegetable oil use.
 Easy at home.
 Tougher when eating out.
-Favor high temperature saturated fats, such as coconut oil.
+Favor high-temperature saturated fats, such as coconut oil.